 Scott Pierson is also available on:

-I am a freelance photographer and student based in Minneapolis, Minnesota.
+I am a freelance photographer based in Minneapolis, Minnesota.
 I started taking pictures my senior year of high school and quickly found a passion for sports and photojournalism.
 I started off in 2006 taking photographs at high school softball games.
-Later that I year I became the photo editor of the Augsburg College school paper, where I had the chance to shoot a variety of sports at the Division III level including football, soccer, basketball, hockey, baseball and softball.
-I have covered the Division III Wrestling National Championships in 2008, 2009 and 2010.
+Later that I year I became the photo editor of the Augsburg College Echo school newspaper, where I had the chance to shoot a variety of sports at the Division III level including football, soccer, basketball, hockey, baseball and softball.
+I have covered the Division III Wrestling National Championships eight times between 2008 and 2017.
 I have also covered professional basketball and soccer, as well as youth and high school soccer, high school wrestling and amateur baseball.
-I am currently a student at Minneapolis Community and Technical College, where I am studying photography.
-I am also the managing editor for City College News, the student newspaper.
-Apart from sports, I shoot aviation photography and photojournalism.
-I also incorporate black & white film photography into sports on occasion, processing film and making enlargements by hand the way it was done for decades.
+I graduated Minneapolis Community and Technical College in 2012 with an Associate's Degree in Photography and Digital Images.
+There, I also served as Managing Editor for two years for City College News, the student newspaper.

 Caleb Williams can be found at events for the following conference(s) and school(s): MIAC events. among others.

 I am a freelance photographer in the DFW area.
 Along with my work with D3Photography.com I also cover all types of sporting events for youth, high school's, college's, and professional organizations in the DFW area.
 I also provide Team & Individual photography services for several schools and clubs.
 I feel fortunate to turn a hobby I love into a profession.
 The oppertunities received to cover professional sports these past few years have been a real joy.
 I am looking forward to continue growing my business and the oppertunities yet to come.